the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 Stakeholder mapping is not meant to be a single source of truth.
 It is a tool to capture a team's understanding of the stakeholder landscape, clarify relationships, and surface groups that may share common characteristics or challenges.
 Whilst this resource may not provide specific solutions to successful stakeholder engagement, a well thought-out, detailed stakeholder map will help facilitate bringing a team onto the same page, which can help with developing engagement pipelines.
-* We encourage teams to define their own metrics for mapping stakeholders on a matrix for prioritisation.
+Teams should be encouraged to define their own metrics for mapping stakeholders on a matrix for prioritisation.
 These metrics should be carefully chosen to represent the key stakeholder considerations and project team goals.
-For example, the team may try to:
+For example, as part of the mapping, the team may try to:
     * Establish a community of practice for project governance
     * Prioritise communication methods and cadence for different stakeholder groups
     * Identify which groups may be negatively impacted by a research output